Lopseg/DomainSleuth/README.md

 Key Features:

 - Obtain SNI information from target domains, including issued certificate names and alternative names.
-- Discover subdomains of a target domain using DNS resolution.
 - Simple command-line interface for ease of use.

 Usage: